Amoris laetitia: Letter of the bishops of Buenos Aires

 In the beginning September 2016, the bishops of Buenos Aires sent their priests a document on the interpretation an application of the 8th chapter of Amoris laetitia; this interpretation was to integrate remarried divorcees with admission to the sacraments on a case-by-case basis.
-The same month, the pope stated concerning this document of the bishops of Buenos Aires that the "text is very good and fully captures the meaning of chapter VIII of the 'Amoris Laetitia'.
+The same month, the pope sent the bishops of Buenos Aires a letter concerning their document; in his letter, Francis stated that the "text is very good and fully captures the meaning of chapter VIII of the 'Amoris Laetitia'.
 There are no other interpretations.
 I am sure it will do much good.
 May the Lord reward you for this effort of pastoral charity".
 In the AAS of October 2016, the document of the bishops of Buenos Aires was published along with the previous answer of the pope; below the two documents was a papal rescriptum dated 5 June 2017, signed by the Sectetary of State Pietro Parolin; this rescriptum stated: "The Supreme Pontiff decrees that the two preceding Documents be published on the Vatican website and the Acta Apostolicae Sedis as Authentic Magisterium.
 Written at the Vatican Palace on June 5, 2017, Card.
 Pietro Parolin, Secretary of State".
 Cardinal Francesco Coccopalmerio, president of the Pontifical Council for Legislative Texts, said: "The fact that the Pope requested that his letter and the interpretations of the Buenos Aires bishops be published in the AAS means that His Holiness has given these documents a particular qualification that elevates them to the level of being official teachings of the church.
 While the content of the Pope's letter itself does not contain teachings on faith and morals, it does point toward the interpretations of the Argentine bishops and confirms them as authentically reflecting his own mind.
 Thus together the two documents became the Holy Father's authentic magisterium for the whole church".

+Answer to cardinal Duka's dubia

+On 2 October 2023, the Holy See released the Dicastery for the Doctrine of the Faith's answers to 10 dubia Czech cardinal Duka had sent on behalf of the Czech Bishops' Conference concerning "the administration of the Eucharist to divorced couples living in a new union" regarding Amoris laetitia.
+The document of the Dicastery states, among other things, that Amoris laetitia is "a document of the ordinary pontifical magisterium, toward which all are called to offer the obsequiousness of intelligence and will", that the 2016 letter of the bishops of Buenos Aires is "authentic magisterium" and that "the issue is sufficiently explained in the [2016 letter of the bishops of Buenos Aires]".